ADGEfficiency/energy-py-linear/docs/docs/how-to/complex-terms.md

 The term will represent the minimum of either a linear program variable and another linear program variable, or a linear program variable and a user supplied constant.

-To demonstrate this we can look at a site where we want to incentivize a minimum export of 15 MW or greater in each interval.
+To demonstrate this we can look at a site where we want to incentivize a minimum export of 15 MWh or greater in each interval.
+The site will receive the maximum benefit when exporting 15 MW or more, and less benefit when exporting less than 15 MWh.
+There is no incentive to export more than 15 MWh.

 Let's first setup a site with a CHP system: